Lyneira/RaceKerbol/README.txt

 Race Kerbol
 ===========
 About:
-Race Kerbol (the sun) in a series of scenarios from start to finish, while trying to keep as close to the ground as possible to get a higher score!
+Race Kerbol (the sun) in a series of scenarios from start to finish while trying to keep as close to the ground as possible to get a higher score!
 Your craft is solar powered, so make sure to keep your panels exposed to the sun as much as possible.